iomete/iom-docs/glossary/pycharm.md

 ---
 title: PyCharm
+description: Experience PyCharm, a leading integrated development environment (IDE) tailored for Python.
+Widely adopted in computer programming.
-description: PyCharm is a popular integrated development environment (IDE) designed for the Python programming language.
+banner_description: PyCharm is a popular integrated development environment (IDE) designed for the Python programming language.
 It is commonly used in computer programming.
 alphabet: P
 ---